-Shafafiya portal contains the key standards that govern how healthcare information is exchanged and used in accordance with the Regulator Policy Manual chapter VI Data Management, and hosts the information exchange.
+Shafafiya portal contains the key standards that govern how healthcare information is exchanged and used in accordance with the Regulator Policy Manual chapter VIII Data Management, and hosts the information exchange.
 Documents published here describe the standard language used to exchange data (codes, licenses, etc.) as well as technical specifications of related data exchange systems.

 Accurate use of common language is very important for clarity and efficiency of communications.
-The standards for data exchange within the Abu healthcare system Dhabi are defined in the data dictionary page of the portal.
+The standards for data exchange within the Abu Dhabi healthcare system are defined in the data dictionary page of the portal.
 Any electronic transactions between Healthcare Entities need to be structured and exchanged accordingly.